inveniosoftware/iugw2017/3-datamodels/README.rst

  Custom-Data-Module
 ====================

-The goal of this module is to show the different aspect of Invenio's datamodel.
+The goal of this module is to show the different aspects of Invenio's datamodel.

 Install
 -------